gabeabrams/canvas-csv-matcher/README.md

-    rawRow, // A string[] of cells of the original csv row rowIndex, // The index of the row as it was in the CSV dataColumns, // A string[] of the cells only in the data columns errors, // A string[] list of error messages that describe why the row was not matched
+    rawRow, // A string[] of cells of the original csv row rowIndex, // The index of the row as it was in the CSV dataColumns, // A string[] of the cells only in the data columns errors, // A string description of why the row couldn't be matched
     potentialStudents: [ // A list of students that could potentially be matched to this row {
             user, // The potential student object